rballeba/seatCodeChallenge/Readme.md

     java -jar target/SeatCodeCode-1.0-jar-with-dependencies.jar "absolute/path/to/the/input/file.txt"

 from the folder `<root>/SeatCodeCode`.
-Note tat if you don't add a path you will execute the default example that is included in the PDF of the challenge.
+Note that if you don't add a path you will execute the default example that is included in the PDF of the challenge.